tensorpack/tensorpack/docs/tutorial/dataflow.md

 All these modules are written in Python, so you can easily implement whatever operations/transformations you need, without worrying about adding operators to TensorFlow.
-In the meantime, thanks to the prefetching, it can still run fast enough for tasks as large as ImageNet training.

 Unless you are working with standard data types (image folders, LMDB, etc), you would usually want to write your own DataFlow.